Carmen Herrera: Film

 Beginning in 2014, Alison Klayman, director of the acclaimed Ai Weiwei: Never Sorry, started work on a documentary about Herrera.
-The documentary, titled, premiered in 2015 The 100 Years Showat the Hot Docs Film Festival in Toronto.
+The documentary, titled The 100 Years Show, premiered in 2015 at the Hot Docs Film Festival in Toronto.
 It was then released to Netflix and Vimeo on Demand on September 18, 2016.

-The documentary “profiles abstract minimalist pioneer Carmen Herrera as she enjoys artistic success and fame that literally took a lifetime to happen”.
+The documentary "profiles abstract minimalist pioneer Carmen Herrera as she enjoys artistic success and fame that literally took a lifetime to happen".
 While focusing on her then upcoming 100th birthday, Klayman explores Herrera's upbringing, later years, and delayed rise to fame.
 The film generated largely positive reviews and further invigorated interest in Herrera's works.

 Later years and death

 Losing the ability to walk, she lived at home with full-time carers in her later years.
 Her close friend and neighbor, Tony Bechara, gave her artistic input and critique.
 Manuel Belduma also continued to aid her.

-She remarked that it is the “beauty of the straight line” that kept her going.
+She remarked that it is the "beauty of the straight line" that kept her going.

 Carmen Herrera died on February 12, 2022, at the age of 106.